 There are two time-related concepts in CPTS:

 - Think time (ms): waiting period between two consecutive operations performed by a user

 - Concurrent time (s): time spent executing a test task

 The think time does not affect the total duration of concurrency.
 It only affects the number of concurrent requests.
 The following example explains this in detail.

-In some cases, the test result shows that the number of concurrent requests is smaller than 6000, which is not wrong.
-The reason is that if a message is not immediately responded, the system waits 0.1s for response.
+In some cases, the test result shows that the number of concurrent requests is smaller than 6000.
+The reason is that if a message is not immediately responded to, the system waits 0.1s for response.